WHY DO TODAYS CHOWS LOOK SO DIFFERENT FROM THE ONES IN THIS ARCHIVE?

 In studying my own archival materials collected over the years, Chow type seemed to remain relatively unchanged from about the 1920’s when the “exotic” breed became very much in vogue and remained a more open-faced and moderate breed until roughly the mid-1940’s.
 As experienced in many other breeds., at some point the “bigger is better……..more coat/ exotic colors are more glamorous, ” trends took hold, leading to selective breeding for those traits at the expense of neglecting proper breed type and soundness.
 A number of the established and experienced breeders were still successful at achieving the delicate balancing act of adding .the “window dressing” if you will, to our sound and sturdy breed without sacrificing proper form and function.

 Time warp….. ahead to the 1970’s-80’s …….
 The breed goes through a second huge popularity boom.
 The more exaggerated “teddybear” puppy spells dollar signs for the pet market breeders.
 Soaring sales contribute greatly to the Chow numbers escalating to #6 on the AKC charts.
-Inevitably, the mass market breeders discovered the “cash chow” wasn’t turning a profit, as they were not an easy breed to socialize in large numbers or in pet shops, and have relatively small litters ….. with the heavier bone came the risk of expensive C-sections.
+Inevitably, the mass market breeders discovered the “cash chow” wasn’t turning a profit, as they were not an easy breed to socialize in large numbers or in pet shops, and have relatively small litters ….. with the heavier bone and exaggerated heads, came the risk of expensive C-sections.

 The breed count gradually declined with the rewriting of a more concise 1986 BREED STANDARD, focusing on correct breed type and addressing health issues, but in the wake of this breeding frenzy, Chows were left with new challenges in terms of soundness and genetic problems.
 Complicating matters, the “square” outline, stilted gait and other hallmarks of chow “breed type” were compromised while the fancy focused on obtaining heavier bone, heads, and coats.